Benjamin Cleveland Monument

-Benjamin Cleaveland was born in Prince William County on May 26, 1783 in Virginia.
-In 1769 Cleaveland moved to North Carolina to modern day Wilkes County.
-During the Revolutionary War Benjamin Cleaveland gained the reputation for harsh treatments to Loyalists.
-Benjamin Cleaveland participated in the defeat of the British at Kings Mountain which is later known as the "turning point of the war in the south" Cleveland County formerly spelled Cleaveland County would be named after Benjamin Cleaveland.
+This monument was dedicated by the descendants of colonial leader Benjamin Cleveland who led American troops to victory in a critical battle during the American Revolution.
+Cleveland was born in Virginia's Prince William County on May 26, 1783.
+In 1769 Cleveland moved to North Carolina to modern-day Wilkes County.
+During the Revolutionary War, Benjamin Cleveland gained a reputation for harsh treatment of British Loyalists and he led troops to victory at the Battle of Kings Mountain which is often referred to as the "turning point of the war in the South."
+Cleveland County North Carolina was named in honor of the war hero.

 Backstory and Context